 When it comes to elopement locations in the US, Big Sur is one of the top places people come to get married.
 With its vast coastal views and redwood forests, it's a place full of wonder and natural beauty.
-As a Big Sur elopement photographer and a local who spends countless weekends exploring the endless trails in the area, I'm here to help you craft an epic day that feels genuine to your love story.
+As a local Big Sur elopement photographer who spends countless roadtrips exploring the endless trails in the area, I'm here to help you craft an epic day that feels genuine to your love story.
 Check out this guide for location recommendations, best months to elope, day-of timelines, and planning tips!

 K + J always loved the water, so when it came time to choosing a place to elope, they looked at places like New Zealand and Norway, both known for their epic fjords.
 But as they were talking with their friends, they were reminded that there was a place much closer to home that encompassed everything they were looking for.
 Just a day's drive from their home in Southern California, they made their way up to Big Sur and immediately fell in love.
 It was more than just the incredible landscape - it was the vibe and energy of the place.
 On the day of their elopement, they got to experience so many magical wonders.
 With no guests but an audience of pelicans and seagulls that flew overhead and sat in the water during the ceremony, they reveled in the majestic coastal views that served as the backdrop to their wedding day.
 When they drove down Highway 1, they watch in awe of the cloud inversion that wrapped around the coast which made for the perfect impromptu stop.
 And just as the sun set below the horizon, they got to experience the warm California sun, one of the things they loved about being on the West Coast.
 What a magical day indeed.
 Check out the rest of K + J's Big Sur elopement below!